userjack6880/picluster/content/module-1.md

 - `n` : add a new partition
 - `w` : write table to disk and exit

-You will want to create a *primary* partition, it will be the third partition on the drive, and will go from the last free sector to the end of the disk.
+You will want to create a *primary* partition, it will be the third partition on the drive, and will go from the last free sector to the end of the disk (i.e. the default values).
 Essentially all default options.

 Note: `fdisk` may complain about an existing filesystem signature on the partition - this is fine, as this system may have been reused and some residual partitioning signatures are left behind - acknowledge it and continue on.